johanhedin/sdrx/README.md

 use quite narrow filters so if your RTL dongle does not have a TCXO, take your time to find out the proper frequency correction and supply that with the `--fq-corr` option.
-For Airspy devices the correction concept is not used at all and any `--fq-corr` given is just ignored.
+For Airspy devices the correction concept is not used at all and any `--fq-corr` given is silently ignored.

 If you have multiple devices connected, use `--list` to list them: